zemingzhou30/scMAGCA/datasets/readme.md

 # Example real datasets

-Example datasets are in h5 format and can be downloaded from https://pan.baidu.com/s/12eSdzQLEDml_0nXflYgF1w?pwd=exsk
+Example datasets used in the article can be downloaded from https://pan.baidu.com/s/12eSdzQLEDml_0nXflYgF1w?pwd=exsk

 Required objects in h5/h5ad file for running scMDC
 1) X1: ADT/ATAC count matrix